wintermanc3r/honey/README.md

 7. Compare the pcap with auth.log from that day to determine what is ssh bruteforce and what is not.

 ## To Do
+* [ ] -- Tim: Continue analyzing Telnet protocol + Mirai/Hijimbe Botnets and keep the project moving
+* [ ] -- Ian C: Write the paper and organize / compile data
 * [ ] -- Swati and Ian L-J: Research and deploy SIP honeypot
-* [ ] -- Ian C: Write the paper and organize the data
+* [ ] -- Richard: Setup + investigate possible honeypots / protocols to analyze.
+Currently deploying glastopf
+* [ ] -- Danton: Compare authlogs and SSH bruteforce to determine what is a normal ssh bruteforce and what could be anomalous.
+Simultaneously, decide on a final protocol to analyze.

 ## Installed packages / honeypots:
 * tshark